FormidableLabs/pulumi-terraform-comparison/README.md

   * If you use an email address to set up your account, doesn't seem like you have the option to use MFA...
     * You are able to use your GitHub/GitLab/Atlassian/SAML SSO which can be secured with MFA however
   * Not sure where the token for Pulumi is stored when entered for a project
+* Pulumi has a central dashboard for viewing all of your stacks
+  * Does have a concept of an organization
+* Think that I personally like the docs better for Pulumi compared to Terraform
+* Variables/configurations
+  * Pulumi doesn't seem to have a way to set parameters in a configuration file
+* Easier debugging in Pulumi
+  * Can do `console.log` in middle of code

 ## Terraform